Command-line interface: Anatomy of a shell CLI

-where doSomething is, in effect, a verb, how an adverb (for example, should the command be executed "verbosely" or "quietly") and toFiles an object or objects (typically one or more files) on which the command should act.
+where doSomething is, in effect, a verb, how an adverb (for example, should the command be executed verbosely or quietly) and toFiles an object or objects (typically one or more files) on which the command should act.
 The > in the third example is a redirection operator, telling the command-line interpreter to send the output of the command not to its own standard output (the screen) but to the named file.
 This will overwrite the file.
 Using >> will redirect the output and append it to the file.
 Another redirection operator is the vertical bar (|), which creates a pipeline where the output of one command becomes the input to the next command.

 CLI and resource protection

-One can modify the set of available commands by modifying which paths appear in the PATH environment variable.
-Under Unix, commands also need be marked as executable files.
+On some systems, such as Unix-like systems or Windows, one can modify the set of available commands by modifying which paths appear in the PATH environment variable or its equivalent.
+On Unix-like systems, commands also need be marked as executable files.
 The directories in the path variable are searched in the order they are given.
 By re-ordering the path, one can run e.g. \OS2\MDOS\E.EXE instead of \OS2\E.EXE, when the default is the opposite.
 Renaming of the executables also works: people often rename their favourite editor to EDIT, for example.

 The command line allows one to restrict available commands, such as access to advanced internal commands.
-The Windows CMD.EXE does this.
+The Bourne shell and workalikes such as Bash can be run as a restricted shell; among other things, this prohibits the user from modifying the PATH environment variable, so that if PATH is set to include only directories that contain only permissible commands, the user will only be able to run those commands.
+The Windows CMD.EXE also supports restricting available commands.
 Often, shareware programs will limit the range of commands, including printing a command 'your administrator has disabled running batch files' from the prompt.

 Some CLIs, such as those in network routers, have a hierarchy of modes, with a different set of commands supported in each mode.
 The set of commands are grouped by association with security, system, interface, etc. In these systems the user might traverse through a series of sub-modes.
 For example, if the CLI had two modes called interface and system, the user might use the command interface to enter the interface mode.
 At this point, commands from the system mode may not be accessible until the user exits the interface mode and enters the system mode.